Aftab Pureval

-Aftab Karma Singh Pureval (born September 9, 1982) is an American attorney and politician serving as the 70th mayor of Cincinnati, Ohio, since January 4, 2022.
-He is a member of the Democratic Party.

-Pureval was previously an unsuccessful candidate for in 2018, losing the election to Republican incumbent Steve Chabot.
-He ran in the 2021 Cincinnati mayoral election, and was elected, making him the first Asian American to be elected as mayor of Cincinnati.
-Pureval won reelection in 2025.
+Aftab Karma Singh Pureval (born September 9, 1982) is an American attorney and politician serving as the 70th mayor of Cincinnati since 2022.
+A a member of the Democratic Party, he was previously the clerk of courts of Hamilton County, Ohio, from 2017 to 2022.
+He was an unsuccessful candidate for in 2018, losing the election to Republican incumbent Steve Chabot.
+Pureval was elected mayor in 2021 and was reelected in 2025.
+He is the first Asian American to be elected as mayor of Cincinnati.

 Early life and education

 Aftab Karma Singh Pureval was born on September 9, 1982, in Xenia, Ohio.
 When he was four years old, his family moved to nearby Beavercreek.
 His parents were both immigrants; his Punjabi father Devinder Singh Pureval came from India, and his mother Drenko was a refugee from Tibet.
 He has one brother named Avid.
 He was noted to have political ambitions from a young age; he won his first student government election in eighth grade running with the slogan "Big, Brown and Beautiful."
 Running for class president as senior at Beavercreek High School, he faced anti-immigrant rhetoric when his opponent used the slogan "Vote for the American candidate."
 He said he was "shocked" at the time, but he won the race.
 In 2001, he had a minor acting role in the independent film Blue Car.

 Pureval enrolled at the Ohio State University in 2001.
 As a freshman, he was an intern for the Undergraduate Student Government (USG), and later served as the organization's intern director and chief of staff.
 During his senior year he was elected USG President.
 He graduated from Ohio State in Spring 2005 with a Bachelor of Arts degree in political science.

 In 2005, he enrolled at University of Cincinnati College of Law, where he served as editor of the university's law review journal while working at the Warren County Domestic Relations Court.
 He ultimately earned his Juris Doctor in 2008.